Skip to main content

 School by Day, Coding by Night

-During her fall semester, two evenings a week, Michelle studied the fundamentals of Java with other high school students through a real-time, remote format.
+During her fall semester, two evenings a week, Michelle studied the fundamentals of Java with other high school students through a real-time, online format.
 She learned how to work with objects, variables, loops, classes, arrays and lists.

 “I would say that while the course is challenging, it's very engaging,” said Michelle.
 “I had a lot of fun solving problems and figuring out what to use these new skills for.”